-Check the how-to video below to see how I made these or keep scrolling for the recipe.
+Check the how-to video below to see how I made these apple cheese danishes as well as the everything danishes, or keep scrolling for the recipe.

 vegan apple cheese danishes